evmcnb/quartz/content/Hepatitis.md

 - Only affects people who are already infected with hep B
 - Spread via blood
-- Chronic infection of hep B and D can increase risk of cirrhosis and liver cancer
+- Chronic infection of hep B and D can increase risk of [[Snippets/Cirrhosis|Cirrhosis]] and liver cancer

 Hepatitis E